-In our opinion and according to the information and explanations given to us, the remuneration paid by the company to its director during the current year is in accordance with the provisions of Section 197 of the Act.
-The remuneration paid to any director is not in excess of the limit laid down under Section 197 of the Act.
-The Ministry of Corporate Affairs has not prescribed other details under Section 197(16) which are required to be commented upon by us.
+In our opinion and according to the information and explanations given to us, there are no directors to whom remuneration is paid / payable in accordance with the provisions of Section 197 of the Act.
+The Ministry of Corporate Affairs has not prescribed other details under Section 197(16) of the Act which are required to be commented upon by us.

-For BSR and Associates

-Chartered Accountants Firm's Registration No.:128901W
+For B S R and AssociatesChartered Accountants Firm's Registration No.128901W